How to Report an Issue

 - Restart Plex Media Server

 - Download a zip file of your server logs using the Download Logs button under Settings > Server > Troubleshooting in Plex Web App

-- Post a new topic in our forum with specific details about the issue being experienced and attach the zip of your server logs (please do not paste long log content directly into the post)
+- Post a new topic in our forum with specific details (including steps to reproduce) about the issue being experienced and attach the zip of your server logs (please do not paste long log content directly into the post)

-Tip!: It’s easy to get a zip file of your server logs using the Download Logs button under Settings > Server > Help in Plex Web App.
+Tip!: It’s easy to get a zip file of your server logs using the Download Logs button under Settings > Server > Troubleshooting in Plex Web App.

 How to Enable Debug Logging

 In order to enable Debug Logging for your Plex Media Server, first open your Plex Web App.